 Applications are invited for awards of up to £300,000, over 1-4 years.
 Fellowship awards provide research funding for epilepsy researchers planning to develop a track record in epilepsy research and seeking to transition into research leadership.
 Funds will cover the Fellow’s salary, support staff costs, and project running costs.
-The candidate’s potential and the quality of the work proposed are assessed separately.
-The standard of the institution’s training environment offered to the candidate is also taken into consideration.

 APPLICATION PROCESS – TIMELINE